Alexandria's founded by Alexander

 The legend of how Dionysus granted King Midas wish to turn everything he touched into gold is well-known and almost proverbial, highlighting the immense wealth of this Phrygian king who lived in the late 8th century BC.

 Strangely enough, archaeologists never were able to find much of that gold when excavating the site of Gordion and the surrounding area.
-So, was it all myth?
+So, was it all a myth?

 Recently, scholars may have found a plausible answer when they investigated the clothes of Gordion’s elite population.
 Some of the fabrics used were coated with goethite, an iron-bearing hydroxide mineral found in the soil.
 A definite proof was found in the royal tomb attributed to Gordias, the father of King Midas.
 His shroud had been dyed with goethite, giving the impression that it was woven from gold.